 - The accepted MDP Update serves as the FS's starting point in reviewing project proposals prior to project level analysis, under the National Environmental Policy Act (NEPA).

-This step generally takes 2 to 4 months.
-At the end of the review process the FS will issue a decision outlining projects they will accept into our MDP.
+At the end of the review process the FS issued a decision outlining projects they accepted into our MDP.
+The following is a list of currently accepted projects in Alta`s MDP:

 Project Review/NEPA Analysis:

 From our accepted MDP, Alta can package a group of priority projects that we would like to implement over the next several years and submit them to the FS for analysis, consistent with NEPA.
 The NEPA analysis will look at all aspects of each priority project and includes a public/skier involvement component to make sure all issues are identified and considered.
-This step can take from 4 to 18 months, depending on the level of complexity and the potential impacts of the proposed projects.
+Alta is currently preparing for this step of the process and it can take from 4 to 18 months, depending on the level of complexity and the potential impacts of the proposed projects.
+Alta currently does not have a project list submitted for NEPA analysis.

 When the NEPA analysis is complete, the FS will issue a Decision.
 At the end of all the steps, Alta will have a list of approved projects and at that point, can proceed with final and technical project planning and implementation